Formal EEO Complaint Process for Federal Employment Cases

 Upon application by the complainant and in such circumstances as the court may deem just, the court may appoint an attorney for such complainant and may authorize the commencement of the action without the payment of fees, cost, or security.

-180 days after filing a formal complaint in the federal EEO process, you may file a law suit at your U.S. District Court, in lieu of requesting an administrative EEOC hearing; or within 90 days of receiving Final Agency Decision or OFO appeal decision.
+180 days after filing a formal complaint in the federal EEO process, you may file a law suit at your U.S. District Court, in lieu of requesting an administrative EEOC hearing or within 90 days of receiving Final Agency Decision or OFO appeal decision.

 Disclaimer: All information contained in this page is subject to change and updates.
 EEO 21, LLC, is not responsible for any errors or misrepresentation.